shubham00jain/DSA-Problems/Sorting Algorithms/Theory.md

 ## Stable Algo:
 A sorting algo is caled stable when the relative order of same elements is maintained.
 It is only useful when the indexes or keys have a significant value. for eg. in a map when two elements A:1 and B:1 have same value, then the relative position of A and B should be preserved.

+## Notes:
+* Bubble sort takes comparisons and swaps (inversions) in both average case and in worst case.
+* Selection sort takes comparisons and n swaps.
+* Insertion sort takes comparisons and swaps in average case and in the worst case they are double.
+* Insertion sort is almost linear for partially sorted input.
+* Selection sort is best suits for elements with bigger values and small keys.